Setting up baseline image versioning for web maps

 Locking the Browser Environment & WebGL Rendering Context

-Deterministic capture execution requires locking down browser environment variables that traditionally introduce pixel-level noise.
-Headless Chromium must be launched with explicit flags to neutralize hardware-dependent rendering variations.
-The following configuration is mandatory for CI/CD parity:
+Deterministic capture requires locking down browser environment variables that introduce pixel-level noise.
+Launch headless Chromium with explicit flags to neutralize hardware-dependent rendering variations:

 chromium \